murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 # Magic
-### Runestones
+### Runeskelfs
-Magic is contained in **Runestones**.
-Runestones are stones veined with a rare star metal that acts as a conduit between the wielder's intent and the physical reality.
-Each Runestone is inscribed with two runes of the Ur-language.
+Magic is contained in **Runeskelfs**.
+Runeskelfs are thin slivers of wood broken from a tree deep within Vald that is deeply rooted in the magic underneath.
+Runeskelfs contain part of that magic, and acts as a conduit between the wielder's intent and the physical reality.
+Each Runeskelf is inscribed with two runes of the Ur-language.
 These Runes are difficult to directly translate and can have many different meanings based on the circumstances and intent.

-When you wield a Runestone, you can focus your energy on visualizing an intended effect on the physical world that could be described with the Ur-Runes on the stone.
+When you wield a Runeskelf, you can focus your energy on visualizing an intended effect on the physical world that could be described with the Ur-Runes on the stone.
 The GM will tell you to what extent your effect is achievable.

 **Example**
-If you wield a Runestone with the runes '*Expanding Mind*', one application could be to temporarily enhance someone's cognitive capacities in order to solve a difficult problem.
+If you wield a Runeskelf with the runes '*Expanding Mind*', one application could be to temporarily enhance someone's cognitive capacities in order to solve a difficult problem.
 A different application could be to enlarge an opponent's brain in their skull to hurt them.
 A third application could be to establish some form of telepathy between several people and create a temporary hivemind.

 ![Pasted image 20251112090636.png](/img/user/z_attachments/Pasted%20image%2020251112090636.png)

-### Channeling Runestones
+### Channeling Runeskelfs
-Channeling your energy through a Runestone requires freedom of body and mind.
-You can only use a Runestone if you have **at least one empty Inventory Slot**.
-After you've used the Runestone, you take one **Strain** from the mental efforts.
+Channeling your energy through a Runeskelf requires freedom of body and mind.
+You can only use a Runeskelf if you have **at least one empty Inventory Slot**.
+After you've used the Runeskelf, you take one **Strain** from the mental efforts.

-If you try to channel a Runestone in a particularly tense or dangerous situation, there's a chance of the magic backfiring on you.
+If you try to channel a Runeskelf in a particularly tense or dangerous situation, there's a chance of the magic backfiring on you.
 The GM can require you to make a SPI Save, and on a failed save there will be an unforeseen and unfortunate side-effect to your magic in addition to the intended effect.

 ### Magical Effects